raf0411/raf0411/README.md

 # 👋 Hi, I'm RAISSA RAFFI DARMAWAN 👋

- 🌐 I am an aspiring web dev currently focusing on the front-end side.
+ 🌐 I'm an aspiring web dev currently focusing on the front-end side.

  🎓 An undergraduate majoring in Computer Science at Bina Nusantara University, Jakarta, Indonesia 🇮🇩.